sander1095/munisio/.github/pull_request_template.md

 ## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
-- [ ] Test B
+- [ ] Unit tests have been written in case that this PR adds or updates new features or fixes a bug.
+- [ ] This PR fixes a bug that can't be unit-tested.
+In this case add reproduce instructions below.

 ## Checklist:

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have added comments which explain WHY I wrote code
 - [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes